dofinator/db_eksamen_22/README.md

 ```bash
 ./start_servers.sh
 ```

-Check to see if the neo4j cypher has finished running before accessing the client
+:warning: **Check to see if the neo4j cypher has finished running before accessing the client**

 ## Acces client at http://localhost:5000/